overbaard/overbaard/docs/index.md

 are using a 'fat' browser client, all changes to the view purely happen on the client side with no need for extra round trips to the server.

+Apart from the configuration, all the data and permissions are driven by your Jira instance.

 Read the guides for more features.